Data Labeling

 import os

-#we will process the data (which is a csv file)
+#we will process the data (which is a csv file)import pandas as pd

 #Why not use pretty progress bars?